The tunnel number of all 11 and 12 crossing alternating knots: Definitions

 \section{Definitions}

 We assume the reader is familiar with the basics of knot theory, see \cite{Rolfsen} for background.
 Throughout this paper, we will assume all knots have a single component.
-The two main families of knots we will need to consider are built from rational tangles, see \cite{BZ} for more details.
+The two main families of knots we will need to consider are rational knots and Montesinos knots; both are built from rational tangles, see \cite[Chapter 12]{BZ} for more details.